Extract Variance-Covariance Matrices from an amerasfit Object

 Character vector specifying which estimation methods to extract variance-covariance matrices for.
 One or more of

 "RC","ERC","MCML","FMA", and"BMA".
 Defaults to all.
-Methods that were not run are silently skipped.- ...
+Methods that were not run are skipped; an error is raised if none of the requested methods are present.- ...

 Additional arguments, currently unused.